 How long does bespoke software last?

 It depends.
-There is no right answer for how long your software is expected to last, all we can do is estimate.
+There is no right answer for how long your software is expected to last, all we can do is an estimate.
 Studies suggest that the average software program has a lifespan of 6-8 years.
 However, this information includes data from 20 years ago when technological improvements were different.

 What impacts software lifespan?